Florida Man : Notes on John Singer Sargent

 To my mind, the Deerings represent a different take on the Florida Man.
 They represent the people, thrilled by the lush plants of the tropics, who seek to build gardens that will outlast them.
 During his Florida visit, Sargent spent time at the villa, Vizcaya, that James Deering was building.

-During World War I, Sargent wrote in a letter that Vizcaya combined combined glories of Venice and the cities of Frascati, Italy, and Aranjuez, Spain.
-Separated from his European homeland by World War I, Sargent said Vizcaya reminded him of “all that one is likely never to see again.
+World War I had cut Sargent off from Europe.
+In a letter, Sargent described Vizcaya as combining the glories of Venice and the cities of Frascati, Italy, and Aranjuez, Spain.
+Vizcaya reminded him of “all that one is likely never to see again.
 Hence this linger-longing.”

 If any true Sargent devotees have stuck with me this far into this essay, they may be wondering when I will mention Sargent’s other take on Florida man.